Jordan Petaia: Early life

-Rugby career
+Rugby union career

 Petaia made his Super Rugby debut on 7 April 2018, round 8, against the Brumbies at GIO Stadium, Canberra.
 The Queensland Reds lost 45–21.
 Petaia scored his first ever try in the Super Rugby and for the Queensland Reds in round 14 against the Hurricanes, losing narrowly, 38–34 in Wellington.
 Petaia's second try came against rivals the New South Wales Waratahs in round 16.
 The Queensland Reds lost at home – Suncorp Stadium, Brisbane – 41–52.

+2024, his final season with the Reds before transitioning to American football, was plagued by injury.

+Petaia returned to rugby in 2025, signing for Top 14 club USA Perpignan in France.

 International career

 Australia

 Petaia was called up to the Australia squad by coach Michael Cheika in early August 2018, before Bledisloe Test One in Sydney, New South Wales.
 However, he did not make the final team to play against New Zealand.

 Petaia's international debut was during a pool match against Uruguay in the 2019 Rugby World Cup, scoring a try on his second touch.
 He set up another try before being rested at half time.